 Author Notes: Simple and flavorful, this is a perfect last-minute side for a weeknight dinner or big-batch potluck addition.
 The recipe below only calls for 3 ears of corn, but the proportions are easy to triple or quadruple when it’s party time. —Kendra Vaculin

 ears of corn, kernels sliced off of the cobs

-red bell pepper, cored and minced so the pieces are about the same size as corn kernels
+red bell pepper, cored and small diced, to about the same size as the corn kernels

-tablespoons olive oil (or, for a slightly richer iteration, 1 tablespoon olive oil plus 1 tablespoon butter)
+tablespoons olive oil (or 1 tablespoon olive oil plus 1 tablespoon butter)

-- In a large sauté pan, heat the olive oil (or, because you love yourself, half olive oil and half butter) over medium-high heat.
-Fry the corn kernels, pushing them around with a spatula or wooden spoon occasionally, until the corn is popping and browning slightly, 6 to 8 minutes.
-This will take a little longer (about 10 minutes) if you go the all-oil route.
+- In a large pan, heat the olive oil (or, because you love yourself, the olive oil and butter) over medium-high heat.
+Add the corn kernels in an even layer.
+Leave them alone about 2 to 3 minutes until starting to brown, then season with salt and pepper.
+Continue to cook, tossing occasionally, until the corn is well browned in spots and popping in the pan, 6 to 8 minutes (this will take a little longer — about 10 minutes total — if you go the all-oil route).

-- Add the peppers and cook for 2 to 3 additional minutes, but don't go so far that the peppers completely lose their crunch.
-Pour in Sriracha and toss to coat.
-Remove pan from heat.
+- Add the pepper and continue to cook until slightly softened but the peppers haven't completely lost their crunch, about 2 minutes.
+Pour in the sriracha and toss to coat.
+Remove the pan from heat.

-- Add parsley and Cotija and squeeze the lime half over everything; mix to combine.
+- Add the cilantro and Cotija and squeeze the lime half over everything; stir to combine.
 Season with salt and pepper to taste before serving.

 - This recipe is a Community Pick!